-After this week’s oral arguments before the Supreme Court on California’s Proposition 8 and the federal Defense of Marriage Act, it’s unlikely that the robed elders who run American society will declare that gays have the same rights to marry that straights do, but they will probably strike down the blatantly bigoted DOMA.
-But no matter what the court says, the US public’s broad support of equal marriage rights means that sooner or later – probably sooner – two men or two women will be able to legally wed each other.
-It’s taken too long, sure, but that day isn’t too far off.
+After this week's oral arguments before the Supreme Court on California's Proposition 8 and the federal Defense of Marriage Act, it's unlikely that the robed elders who run our society will declare that gays have the same rights to marry that straights do all over the US, but they will probably strike down the blatantly bigoted DOMA.
+But no matter what the court says, the public's broad support of letting two people who love each other being able to marry each other and get the rights that come with marriage—no matter what equipment they've got down there—means that sooner or later, and probably sooner, two men or two women will be able to legally wed each other.
+It's taken too long, sure, but that day isn't too far off.
 But if two men or two women can get married, what's stopping two men and two women from getting hitched?

-The idea that after gay marriage is legalised, polygamy will be next – and then bestiality and legal unions between lawn mowers and volumes of the Encyclopedia Britannica and so on – is one of the main arguments that social conservatives trot out to “defend traditional marriage”.
-(It’s right up there with “Think of the children!” and “the Bible says…”) Stanley Kurtz made that argument nearly ten years ago in the Weekly Standard, and it got brought up again in several briefs filed this week with the Supreme Court by anti-gay marriage advocates.
-It goes like this: if the purpose of marriage isn’t to produce children in traditional one-mom, one-dad homes, if it’s just a legal arrangement between folks who really like each other, what basis can there be to deny triads and quads who want legal recognition of multiple-partner marriages?
+The idea that after gay marriage is legalized, polygamy will be next—and then bestiality and legal unions between lawn mowers and volumes of the Encyclopedia Britannica and so on—is one of the main arguments that social conservatives trot out to "defend traditional marriage."
+(It's right up there with "Think of the children!" and "the Bible says…") Stanley Kurtz made that argument nearly ten years ago in the Weekly Standard, and it got brought up again in several briefs filed this week with the Supreme Court by anti-gay marriage advocates.
+It goes like this: if the purpose of marriage isn't to produce children in traditional one-mom, one-dad homes, if it's just a legal arrangement between folks who really like each other, what basis can there be to deny triads and quads who want legal recognition of multiple-partner marriages?

-Many gay marriage advocates dislike that comparison – they don’t want the public to draw comparisons between gay relationships and “weird”, potentially abusive multiwife setups.
-Back in 2006, Andrew Sullivan wrote, “Legalising [polygamy] is a bad idea for a society in general for all the usual reasons (abuse of women, the dangers of leaving a pool of unmarried straight men in the population at large, etc.),” an odd mirroring of all those conservatives who’ve talked about how “bad for society” gay marriage would be.
+Many gay marriage advocates dislike that comparison—they don't want the public to draw comparisons between gay relationships and "weird" potentially abusive multiwife setups.
+Back in 2006, Andrew Sullivan wrote, "Legalizing [polygamy] is a bad idea for a society in general for all the usual reasons (abuse of women, the dangers of leaving a pool of unmarried straight men in the population at large, etc.)," an odd mirroring of all those conservatives who've talked about how "bad for society" gay marriage would be.

 "For as long as they could get away with it, [marriage-equality advocates] disingenuously denied that we polyamorists even exist and swore that it was and would forever be a nonissue," Anita said.
 "This was all politics as usual, of course, but it was pretty disappointing for us to be thrown under the bus that way, especially since the polyamory community has always supported marriage equality."

-But in America, the fight to legalise group marriage has actually been led largely by the right wing, at least so far.
-The Mormon family from Sister Wives is trying to overturn Utah’s bigamy laws, and the most vocal polygamy advocate in the country is Mark Henkel, a non-Mormon Christian who has been speaking out in favour of consensual polygamy since 1994.
+But in America, the fight to legalize group marriage has actually been led largely by the right wing, at least so far.
+The Mormon family from Sister Wives is trying to overturn Utah's bigamy laws, and the most vocal polygamy advocate in the country is Mark Henkel, a non-Mormon Christian who has been speaking out in favor of consensual polygamy since 1994.

-With two decades of trying to persuade a sceptical public under his belt, Mark has plenty of propolygamy arguments, including that the state’s banning of polygamy is “antiwoman”.
+With two decades of trying to persuade a skeptical public under his belt, Mark has plenty of pro-polygamy arguments, including that the state's banning of polygamy is "antiwoman."

 "If you have ten men and ten women, and nine of those men are jerks," Mark told me, "what antipolygamy does is it removes these women's choice of the good man and forces them to settle for the nine jerks, and actually, the message of that to the jerks is, 'Hey, guess what, the law forces the women to settle for you.'
 But if you remove marriage control and allow women a choice to have laissez-faire free-market marriage economics… then women will choose the better man, and the message to jerks is, 'Hey, we better grow up and become better men.'"